ibm-cloud-docs/openshift/openshift_worker_plan.md

 *  If your app is a [StatefulSet ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that requires local storage, you can use SDS machines and provision [Kubernetes local persistent volumes (beta) ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/).
 *  If you have custom apps that require additional raw local storage.

-For more storage solutions, see [Planning highly available persistent storage](/docs/openshift?topic=openshift-storage_planning#storage_planning).
+For more storage solutions, see [Planning highly available persistent storage](/docs/containers?topic=containers-storage_planning#storage_planning).

 **What SDS flavors can I order?**</br>
 Worker node flavors vary by cluster type, the zone where you want to create the cluster, the container platform, and the infrastructure provider that you want to use.
 To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone>`.
 You can also review available [bare metal](#bm) or [VM](#vm) flavors.

-Choose a flavor with the right storage configuration to support your workload.
+Choose a flavor, or machine type, with the right storage configuration to support your workload.
 Some flavors have a mix of the following disks and storage configurations.
 For example, some flavors might have a SATA primary disk with a raw SSD secondary disk.

 * **SATA**: A magnetic spinning disk storage device that is often used for the primary disk of the worker node that stores the OS file system.
 * **SSD**: A solid-state drive storage device for high-performance data.
 * **Raw**: The storage device is unformatted and the full capacity is available for use.
 * **RAID**: A storage device with data distributed for redundancy and performance that varies depending on the RAID level.
 As such, the disk capacity that is available for use varies.

 {: #sds-table}
 <table>